-When your air conditioner is fresh and operating correctly, it’s expected you won’t be smelling anything strange.
-Out of the ordinary air conditioner noises and odd smells are a sign that something is wrong.
-If your air conditioner is getting older or you haven’t had a tune-up scheduled within the last year, they can be a sure sign you need pro air conditioning repair in Rapid City.
+When your air conditioner is spotless and operating right, it’s not normal to be smelling anything odd.
+Unusual air conditioner noises and weird smells are a sign that something is out of whack.
+If your air conditioner is past its prime or you haven’t had a tune-up done recently, they can be a clear sign you need pro air conditioning repair in Rapid City.

 Here are six of the most frequent air conditioner smells and how you can resolve them.